Here’s How To Get Solid Browser Security [Update 2017]

 No matter how much you fiddle with browser privacy settings, some things can slip.
 If you want the best, most radical solution for private and secure browsing, try Epic Privacy Browser.

 These are just a few of its features.
 It even features a free built-in VPN that will protect your browsing history from your ISP and secure you on public WiFi.

 Another option: Comodo Dragon Internet Browser

 Based on Chromium and developed by Comodo, an antivirus maker, the Dragon Internet Browser is a light, fast choice to the big browsers on the market.
-In essence, it’s the best Chrome can offer, with another layer of security on top.
+In essence, it’s the best Chrome can offer, with another layer of browser security on top.

 Not ready to make the jump yet?
 Here’s:

 Best Chrome, Firefox, Internet Explorer and Edge extensions for browser security

 While we are generally cautious of browser extensions since they can act as vehicles for malware, we’ve chosen 4 of them that can add an overall net benefit to your online security.

 How to block ads, popups with special extensions